 Types of salary protection

-Personal plans are designed and paid for by an individual, while group or executive plans are organised by an employer on behalf of its employees.
+Personal plans are designed and paid for by an individual, while group or executive plans are organised by an employer.

 This offers you peace of mind that your payments will stay the same throughout your policy.